Dating on Purchases

 Consider Using a Rewards Card to Pay Your Invoices

 One other note of advice.
 Consider using a rewards credit card to pay your invoices.
 Not only will you get travel or other incentives for free from your credit card company, but you will also get another 30 days of dating.
 I paid for many of my trips to buying and trade shows with miles and points from my credit cards.
 Be careful, not all vendors will let you do this.

 Be wise with your purchases.
-Also, consider the dating and always try to get more time to pay.
+Also, consider dating and always try to get more time to pay.
 One other trick to help with cash flow - try paying your invoices with a credit card that you then pay off at the end of the month.
 This gives you an additional 30 days to pay.
-Plus, if you are real smart, you can use a card that gives you points for travel so you can go to the buying show for free!
+Plus, if you are really smart, you can use a card that gives you points for travel so you can go to the buying show for free!